2025-ilaria/project-/llm-prompts.md

 In this section, we explore the use of **Large Language Models (LLMs)**, specifically **ChatGPT** and **Google Gemini**, to support the process of enriching the ArCo Knowledge Graph with new cultural heritage data.

-Here below there are the three prompting techniques that we have used in order to interrogate AI: ⬇️
+Presented below are the three prompting techniques we used to interrogate AI: ⬇️

 ```rdf
 📌 ZERO-SHOT PROMPTING TECHNIQUE